 Medical Terminology – 1 semester or course

-English – 6 Credit Hours

-Humanities – 3 Credit Hours

-Social Sciences – 9 Credit Hours

 Experience in Healthcare Setting

 A minimum of 500 hours of direct patient care experience in a health care setting must be completed prior to application.

-Examples of direct patient care experiences may include but not limited to: EMT, Paramedic, Medical Assistant, Nurse, Surgical Technician, Athletic Trainer, and Physical Therapy Aide.
+Hands-on patient care experiences may come from a variety of places.
+The extent to which an applicant is actually involved in patient care will be weighed based on the description of the applicant’s duties during those hours.
+The title of a position is not as important as the duties the applicant performed in terms of patient contact and interaction with the patients and other healthcare providers (physicians, PAs, nurses, etc.)

 Example as of direct patient care experiences may include, but are not limited to EMT, paramedic, medical assistant, scribe, patient care tech, nurse, surgical tech, athletic trainer, physical therapy aide, etc.

 Applicants will submit verifiable information regarding their health care experiences on CASPA.